BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Scaling Patch/README.md

 * The Sabre Turret still does not get any bonus damage in multiplayer, as it does on console (like Deathtrap).

 One issue with this fix is that the damage of the turret is in part calculated from the level of the game, rather than the level of the turret itself.
 For example, if you join the game of a lower/higher level player, your turret damage will adapt (to some extent), and be lower/higher than it should.
 I don't think this should be too problematic in practice.

+# Credits

+This was all written by me.

+Thanks to Koby for making me want to do something about it, and inviting me to Shadow's Evil Hideout Discord channel.
+And thanks to all the folks there who answered my questions and helped me get started.